rust-lang/this-week-in-rust/draft/2022-03-16-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [cfb](https://crates.io/crates/cfb), a crate to read/write Compound File Binary (structured storage) files.
+This week's crate is [noline](https://crates.io/crates/noline), a small no-std compatible readline-like line editor.

-Thanks to [Sebastian Urban](https://users.rust-lang.org/t/crate-of-the-week/2704/1034) for the suggestion!
+A lack of suggestions notwithstanding, llogiq is pretty pleased with his choice.

 [Please submit your suggestions and votes for next week][submit_crate]!